Table of contents

 Use your intuition

 Many of those new to tarot think that it’s all in the cards.
 But most tarot experts know that the tarot cards themselves are merely a jumping-off point.
 You’ll have to use your creativity to take those simplistic tarot card meanings to another level.
 Use your intuition and gut to draw inferences that others won’t see — that’s the true value of tarot card readings.
+The power is in your hands!

 Don’t be afraid of the dark